 - 1. Copy the Rapid Installer binary file to the host where the given component will be installed. - 2.
 Log in to the host as the superuser. - 3.
-Make sure that the Rapid Installer binary file is executable.
-For example: - # chmod +x amanda-enterprise-3.1-installer.bin
+Make sure that the Rapid Installer binary file (it may have .bin extension also) is executable.
+For example:

+'''

+chmod +x amanda-enterprise-3.3.2-installer.run

+'''

-- 4. Run the installer by double-clicking on it, or enter the following command line: - # ./amanda-enterprise-3.1-installer.bin - 5.
-The Rapid Installer then starts.
+4. Run the installer by double-clicking on it, or enter the following command line:

+'''

+./amanda-enterprise-3.3.2-installer.run

+'''

+5. The Rapid Installer then starts.
 Follow the on-screen instructions.